Finteckinfo/FinPro/docs/FIN_TOKEN_STRATEGY.md

 ## Executive Summary

-For FinERP's FIN token launch, we recommend a multi-chain deployment strategy starting with Base (Coinbase L2), with future expansion to Arbitrum and Polygon.
+For FinPro's FIN token launch, we recommend a multi-chain deployment strategy starting with Base (Coinbase L2), with future expansion to Arbitrum and Polygon.
 This approach maximizes gas efficiency, user accessibility, and long-term scalability.

 ---